Spackle does have certain advantages over other wood filler types, making it the best choice for some situations.

 Spackle is also much easier to apply (thanks to its thinner texture and consistency), and it doesn’t shrink as much as a joint compound once it has spread and dried completely over the wood or wall surface.

-Spackling work as a filler very well on wood surfaces in some applications.
+Moreover, many types of spackling work as a filler very well on wood surfaces.

 Vinyl spackling paste, for example, is excellent at repairing indoor cracks or superficial holes in the wooden door and window trims, no matter its solid wood, plywood, or hollow core.